Home Mold Problems in Greensboro, Winston Salem, High Point, Lexington

 In a relatively small amount of time, they can damage your home, personal property, and even your respiratory health.

 Tar Heel Basement Systems offers free mold & dust mite control estimates in Lexington, Winston Salem, High Point, Greensboro, Asheboro, Burlington, Kernersville, Thomasville, Mt.
 Airy, Reidsville, and towns nearby.
 Just contact us today to get started on a healthier home.

 (Click for more information)

-We help find our neighbors and customers easy solutions for mold control mold, dust mite, rot, and humidity control and prevention in your home.
+We help find our neighbors and customers easy solutions for mold, dust mite, rot, and humidity problems in the home.

-Our warranteed products help you seal a basement or crawl space from the earth's humidity, and our ENERGY STAR® rated dehumidifiers keep your home dry and healthy.
+Our warrantied products help you seal a basement or crawl space from the earth’s humidity, and our ENERGY STAR® rated dehumidifiers keep your home dry and healthy.

 Health Facts About Mold & Dust Mites

 - Mold & Dust Mites Eat Organic Materials: Organic materials made of natural components are attractive to mold and dust mite damage.
 That includes items like dust, fabric, fiberglass resins and dyes, drywall, glue, wood.
 Plus, 1,000 dust mites can live in one gram of dust, with each mite creating 20 pieces of waste a day.